haijunsu-osu/kinematics_4bar/README.md

 ---

-Feel free to modify the link lengths and parameters in the script to analyze different 4-bar mechanisms.
+Feel free to modify the link lengths and parameters in the scripts to analyze different 4-bar mechanisms.